-•Source is a collection of users.

-•Stimulus is the stochastic initiation of 1,000 transactions per minute.

-•Artifact is always the system's services.

-•Environment is the system state, normal mode in our example.

-•Response is processing the transactions.

-•Response measure is the time it takes to process the arriving events (an average latency of two seconds in our example).
+- •Source is a collection of users. - •Stimulus is the stochastic initiation of 1,000 transactions per minute. - •Artifact is part of the system involved, the default is the whole system. - •Environment is the system state, normal mode in our example. - •Response is processing the transactions. - •Response measure is the time it takes to process the arriving events (an average latency of two seconds in our example).